anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 violations are strictly forbidden.
 Every design decision is a trade-off.
 However, following the architecture of an ecosystem generally makes re-use of software and systems easier, and often eases the adoption of newer features in the future.
-When given the choice between two designs, the design that does not violate architecture should be preferred.
+When given the choice between two designs, the design that does not violate architecture should be preferred when all other considerations are equal.

 ## RDAP Extension Versioning